JohnSnowLabs/spark-nlp/docs/_posts/2020-09-03-re_drug_drug_interaction_clinical_en.md

 {:.h2_title}
 ## Data Source
-Trained on data gathered and manually annotated by John Snow Labs
+Trained on data gathered and manually annotated by John Snow Labs.